xxh/xxh/README.md

 3. Finally xxh makes ssh connection to server and running remote portable xonsh shell without any affection on the target system.

+## Development
+Use [xxh-tests](https://github.com/xonssh/xxh-tests) environment or your own hosts for development.

 ## Known Issues

 ### GLIBs versions